You may wish to read an introduction to this section first.

 The lava found in such quantities about Catania possesses a number of admirable qualities that render it highly useful for a variety of purposes, but more particularly those of building and paving.
 The solidity of this production is truly surprizing and has been found to exceed any other fossil.
 Blaquiere

 The theatre was faced with cut stones and marbles, but its walls were made up of opus caementicium, a mixture of mortar and small stones.
-At Catania the Romans used lavic stones which were lighter than other rocks and less prone to cracking.
+In Catania the Romans used lavic stones which were lighter than other rocks and less prone to cracking.
 As a matter of fact they were not significantly affected by the many earthquakes which struck the town and in particular those of 365, 1169 and 1693.

 Adjoining the theatre is another well-preserved structure, called the Odeon, or small theatre, which communicated with it.
 This is the only building of the kind known to exist, unless that not yet excavated at Pompeii should prove to be similar.
 A very considerable part of the outer circle is still visible above ground.
 Colt Hoare